The Advantages of Hydrogen Fuel (And Its Limitations)

 Low Noise Pollution

 From a user and community perspective, hydrogen-powered vehicles produce significantly less noise pollution than conventional combustion engine vehicles.
 This creates a quieter, more pleasant experience for city residents.
+Its quiet nature also makes hydrogen technology an asset for expanding transport in communities with strict noise regulations.

 Challenges of Hydrogen Fuel in Heavy-Duty Mobility